Phew/zeus-selfbot/README.md

 # Zeus Selfbot - By .k and charge

-This Selfbot Is One Of The Most Advanced On The Market And It's cheap
+This Selfbot Is One Of The Most Advanced On The Market And It's open source

 Has Been Coded From Scratch With Users Experience in Mind